When we bought this house last fall, the screened-in back porch was one of the things I loved most about this home.

 I also hung up a bluetooth speaker so we can listen to music out there.
 THAT is fun too.

-Even if it’s not perfect yet, it’s delightful to see so much progress and it’s so fun to have it even more useful now.
+Even if the back porch isn’t perfect yet, it’s delightful to see so much progress and it’s so fun to have it even more useful now.